A generalizable framework for low-rank tensor completion with numerical priors: Experimental Results and Analysis

 \paragraph{Parameter Sensitivity} Empirical evidence shows that parameters $\boldsymbol\rho$, $R$, and $\epsilon$ are relatively insensitive.
 In the experiments, they were fixed at $\boldsymbol\rho=(10,10,0)$, $R=300$, and $\epsilon=10^{-3}$.
-Increasing or decreasing their values will both cause problems due to the reasons listed below for each of the parameters respectively: \begin{itemize} \item $\boldsymbol\rho$: When $\rho_n$ decreases, the weight which the model places on smoothness will decrease as well.
-This may lead to the model to function poorly since the amount of information regarding the missing data will be reduced.
+Their roles are as follows: \begin{itemize} \item $\boldsymbol\rho$: When $\rho_n$ decreases, the weight which the model places on smoothness will decrease as well.
+This may lead the model to function poorly since the amount of information regarding the missing data will be reduced.
 Conversely, when $\rho_n$ increases, it may cause the low-rank condition to be relatively ignored.
 Examples of those cases are displayed in Fig. 3(a). \item $R$: When $R$ decreases, the resulting low-rank structure will be insufficient for accurately representing the ground-truth values in the objective tensor.
-Conversely, when $R$ increases, the structure wouldn't be low-rank enough for a strong assumption regarding the missing data to be made.
+Conversely, when $R$ increases, the structure would not be low-rank enough for a strong assumption regarding the missing data to be made.
 Examples of those cases are displayed in Fig. 3(b). \item $\epsilon$: When $\epsilon$ is too small, the algorithm will be unstable.
-If $\epsilon$ is too large, it will be inaccurate. \end{itemize} As for $\alpha$, its behavior is relatively more nontrivial.
-When the value of $\alpha$ is too large, oscillation would occur, often eventually causing all values in the calculated result to converge to 0.
-Theoretically, a small value of $\alpha$ would produce ideal results, but would also increase the computational cost of the algorithm.
-More generally, $\alpha$ is extremely sensitive, and in the experiments required manual fine-tuning.
-Fig. 4 gives an intuitive view of the properties of $\alpha$.

-This phenomenon is attributable to the fact that above the threshold of oscillation, errors in the approximation Eq.~(\ref{acalc}) might build up (accounting for the continuously enlarging magnitude of the oscillation in Fig. 4 with $\alpha=3.1\times10^{-4}$) until eventually most values of $a^{(n)}_{\mathbf{i}}-\alpha g^{(n)}_{\mathbf{i}}$ become negative, in which case the value of $a^{(n)}_{\mathbf{i}}$ in the next iteration would be reduced to $0$.
-Conversely, below this threshold, such errors would presumably be ``smoothed out'' in subsequent iterations, being compensated for by corresponding changes in values of $s^{(n)}_{\mathbf{i}}$ and $g^{(n)}_{\mathbf{i}}$.
-Empirically, it is recommended that while running the algorithm, $\alpha$ should be slowly incremented until the model collapses.
-Then the last working value of $\alpha$ could be adopted.
-This process might be automatable, and future work could focus on making the effectiveness of this process theoretically provable.
+If $\epsilon$ is too large, it will be inaccurate. \end{itemize}